DataDog/integrations-core/elastic/README.md

   logs_enabled: true
   ```

-* Then add this configuration setup to your `apache.yaml` file to start collecting your Elasticsearch Logs:
+* Then Add this configuration block to your `apache.yaml` file to start collecting your Elasticsearch Logs:

   ```yaml
     logs: